 There were over a million comments on the initial rule issued by the BCFP opposing the statement, including comments from thousands of customers that are beneficiaries of auto title loans.

-The injunction which enlists Mick Mulvaney as the plaintiff in the complaint is legally acceptable and is expected to thrive on merits of the law.
-The reason is because the original rule is illicit and unauthorized, possibly due to whimsical resolutions by the Bureau.
+The injunction, which enlists Mick Mulvaney as the plaintiff in the complaint, is legally acceptable and is expected to thrive on merits of the law.
+The reason is that the original rule is illicit and unauthorized, possibly due to whimsical resolutions by the Bureau.

 Considering the ACA’s point of view in the motion, the BCFP’s strategy was inappropriate.